matthewfcarlson/matthewfcarlson.github.io/content/projects/_magic-mechanical-kb/index.md

 ![the black backplate](backplate.png)

-I panicked when the keyboard wouldn't respond after plugging it in (since the circuit expects the battery there).
+I panicked when the keyboard wouldn't respond after plugging it in (I thought the circuit might expect the battery there).
-A bit of research shows that the second-generation Magic Keyboard (the non-touchID one) shares a battery (A1645), and while you can buy the battery online from a sketchy site, I didn't want to pay $30.
+A bit of research shows that the second-generation Magic Keyboard (the non-touchID one) shares a battery (A1645).
 So using what I learned, I pulled that secondary keyboard apart in a much less destructive way.
 Unfortunately, the glue on the battery sucked, and I felt terrible slightly bending it, probably shorting its life.

 The keyboard turned on just fine with the battery, and I had the logic board (seen below on the right).
 (Update: a battery isn't required, I'm not sure why it didn't turn on initially)